lyphrowny/Porphiriy/docs/project_vision.md

 You are able to choose a desired assistant and start a conversation with them.

 There are 3 billing plans:
-* Beginner
+* Basic
   * Basic assistants
   * Limited number of requests: 100 / day
-* Starter
+* Standard
   * Basic assistants + 2 Advanced of your choice
   * Limited number of requests: 300 / day
-* Advanced
+* Premium
   * Basic assistants + 4 Advanced of your choice
   * Limited number of requests: 500 / day

 ## Goal and Tasks

-* Provide a tool to help with... anything
+* Provide a tool to help with... anything through messaging with experts
   * Send a message to a chosen assistant
   * Get their message
   * Get the conversation going